 'This brilliant novel is composed of equal parts mystery, menace and ravishment' Garth Greenwell'Breathtaking . . .
 Chia-Chia Lin is a remarkable writer' Yaa Gyasi

-In Chia-Chia Lin's debut novel, THE UNPASSING, we meet a Taiwanese immigrant family of six struggling to make ends meet on the outskirts of Anchorage, Alaska.
-The father, hardworking but beaten down, is employed as a plumber and repairman, while the mother, a loving, strong-willed, and unpredictably emotional matriarch, holds the house together.
+In Chia-Chia Lin's piercing debut novel, The Unpassing, we meet a Taiwanese immigrant family of six struggling to make ends meet on the outskirts of Anchorage, Alaska.
+The father, hardworking but beaten down, is employed as a plumber and contractor, while the loving, strong-willed, unpredictably emotional mother holds the house together.
 When ten-year-old Gavin contracts meningitis at school, he falls into a deep, nearly fatal coma.
-He wakes up a week later to learn that his little sister Ruby was infected, too.
+He wakes a week later to learn that his younger sister, Ruby, was infected too.
 She did not survive.

-Routine takes over for the grieving family: the siblings care for each other as they befriend a neighboring family and explore the woods; distance grows between the parents as they deal with their loss separately.
-But things spiral when the father, increasingly guilt ridden after Ruby's death, is sued for not properly installing a septic tank, which results in grave harm to a little boy.
-In the ensuing chaos, what really happened to Ruby finally emerges.
+Routine takes over for the grieving family, with the siblings caring for one another as they befriend the neighbouring children and explore the surrounding woods, while distance grows between the parents as each deals with the loss alone.
+When the father, increasingly guilt-ridden after Ruby's death, is sued over an improperly installed water well that gravely harms a little boy, the chaos that follows unearths what really happened to Ruby.

-With flowing prose that evokes the terrifying beauty of the Alaskan wilderness, THE UNPASSING explores the fallout after the loss of a child and the way in which a family is forced to grieve in a place that doesn't yet feel like home.
+With flowing prose that evokes the terrifying beauty of the Alaskan wilderness, Chia-Chia Lin explores the fallout from the loss of a child and a family's anguish playing out in a place that doesn't yet feel like home.
 Emotionally raw and subtly suspenseful, The Unpassing is a deeply felt family saga that dismisses the myth of the American dream for a harsher, but ultimately profound, reality.

 Like the landscape it inhabits, this brilliant novel is composed of equal parts mystery, menace, and ravishment.
 It's difficult to think of another recent book in which emotion mounts so steadily and inexorably, nearly imperceptibly, until the last pages arrive with almost unbearable force.
 Chia-Chia Lin is among the best new writers I've read in years